Our venues

 Green spaces on our campus

 While you’re here, why not visit our green spaces on campus?
+Our grounds are permanently open to all and free to visit.
 With more than 1,400 trees and a mix of gardens, courtyards and quiet corners, campus is full of places to pause, explore and enjoy a bit of nature.
 Head outside and you’ll also find 21 public art installations from artists including Henry Moore and Barbara Hepworth.
 Discover the stories behind each piece – along with personal insights from the artists – on our free audio trail.

 -